ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 * Listener: A Listener object accepts incoming transport protocol connections from Remote Endpoints  and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming connections it will accept.

+* Rendezvous: A Rendezvous object represents peer-to-peer connection establishment between a Local Endpoint and a Remote Endpoint.
+It is created from a Preconnection object specifying two peer endpoints, and generates a corresponding Connection object.

 ### Pre-Establishment {#preestablishment}

 * Endpoint: An Endpoint represents one side of a transport connection.